UU-RGL-Legal-Research-and-Studies/Overheid.nlDownloadPDFsAutomatically/README.md

 # Overheid.nlDownloadPDFsAutomatically
 Automatically Download All PDFs from "Officiële Bekendmakingen (Overheid.nl)"

 The provided code is a Python script that is used to download PDF files from a website called Overheid.nl.
 The script has been written with the help of ChatGPT (3.5).
+We also have the script available in R.

-Here is an overview of how the code works:
+Here is an overview of how the code works in Python:

 1. The script starts by importing the necessary libraries: `requests`, `BeautifulSoup`, `os`, and `urlparse`.